 As you navigate the PATH, directional signs tell you which building you’re in and the next building you’ll be entering.
 The arrow is one of the PATH compass colors mentioned above.
-If all else fails, ask directions so you don’t end up going too far out of your way.
+If all else fails, ask directions so you don’t end up going too far out of your way (which can happen).

 Eating & Drinking

 Hungry in the PATH?
 Not to worry.
 There are numerous places to get something to eat or drink in both casual and more upscale settings.
 There are many options for coffee, quick meals and snacks, healthy and vegetarian food, fine dining, and spots to get a beer or glass of wine.

 Head to Sam James Coffee Bar for some of the best coffee in the city, fill up on vegan and gluten-free fare courtesy of Kupfert and Kim, treat yourself to a French pastry at Nadege, stock up on gourmet groceries and specialty foods and takeout options at McEwan or Saks Food Hall, settle in for some after-work cocktails and sharable appetizers at Speakeasy 21, or have a gourmet meal at Bymark or Katana.